tetrasurfaces/KappashaOS/software/proto/README.md

 - **`ink_sim.py`**: NumPy-based simulation for multi-user gaze tracking, supporting 5 users with theta spiral patterns, tied to tetra hash generation.
 - **`corneal_etch.py`**: Simulates a 0.2-micron waveguide etch on a 550-micron fused-silica cornea, with theta-spiral activation and UV-kill groove.
 - **`automaton_pie.py`**: Simulates a 2mm sapphire piezo-optic interface for post-humanitarian nerve coupling, vibrating at 19 kHz on INK hash trigger.
-- **`kappa.py`**: Core kappasha256 hashing logic for tetra surfaces, used across fish tank and construction applications.
+- **`kappa.py`**: Core kappasha256 hashing and situational curvature awareness, rasterizing 3D grids with material properties and Sierpiński tetrahedrons for fish tank and construction applications.
 - **`clipboard.py`**: Python implementation of a clipboard with undo/redo functionality, tracking intent via kappasha256 hashing.
 - **`clipboard_undo_redo.cpp`**: C++ implementation of clipboard with undo/redo, aligned with intent tracking.
 - **`clipboard_undo_redo.c`**: C implementation of clipboard with undo/redo, aligned with intent tracking.